AqwamCreates/DataPredict/docs/HighValueProjectTutorials/SmartPlacementSystems/CreatingObjectPlacementPredictionModel.md

 local function displayPredictedObject(Player, positionXPlacement, positionYPlacement, positionZPlacement, changeInPositionX, changeInPositionY, changeInPositionZ)

- -- In here, we fetch all the objects' attributes that can be placed by the player.

  local currentPlayerCashAmount, consecutiveNumberOfTimesPlayerPlacedThisObject = getPlayerPlacementData(Player)

  local objectPlacementFeatureMatrixToPredict = createFeatureMatrixByConcatenatingWithObjectData(positionXPlacement, positionYPlacement, positionZPlacement, changeInPositionX, changeInPositionY, changeInPositionZ, currentPlayerCashAmount, consecutiveNumberOfTimesPlayerPlacedThisObject)